nsip/sif3-training-java/SIF3Training/README.md

 ## Version from October 2, 2018: Updated to SIF3 Framework v0.14.0
 - Project is now based on **Java 8**.
 It also includes the latest SIF3 Framework Libraries that support Functional services.

+## Version from October 23, 2018: Added FQ Use-Case Exercises.
+- Exercises for FQ Use-Case added and updated to SIF AU 3.4.4 draft data model.

 # Download Instructions

 How to download this project: